 Chemometrics began in the mid 1970s driven by a few far-sighted individuals who perceived the power of applying computer-based algorithms to processing analytical data.
 Recognized as one of the co-founders of the field, University of Washington Chemistry Professor, Bruce R. Kowalski, drove the field through his students, his publications and the first book devoted to explaining the breadth of the field and its applications.

 Since incorporation in 1978, Infometrix has been developing chemometrics software tools and finished solutions, as well as a variety of enhancement and accessory products for analytical work stations.
-Founded by Professor Kowalski and colleagues, most of the early activities of the corporation were centered on consulting in this very new field.
+Founded by Professor Kowalski and colleague, Dr. Gerald Erickson, most of the early activities of the corporation were centered on consulting in this very new field.

 ARTHUR, a full featured chemometrics tool box for mini and mainframe computer systems was the first commercial package in the field of chemometrics and started sales in 1979.
 Written in FORTRAN with the source code included in the software bundle, ARTHUR became a favorite of the early adopters of the chemometric method.
 Software was different in those days, with the primary focus on compiling as complete a catalog of algorithmic techniques as possible and runs were performed in batch–with no in-process user interaction possible.

 It became clear in the mid-1980s that chemometrics needed to be brought closer to analytical instruments in order to enjoy broader use.
 The early tools were useful in the hands of those educated in the art, but the broader market was not being adequately served.